 Equity-settled share-based payments are recognised as an expense, together with a corresponding increase in equity, over their relevant vesting period.
 No expense is recognised for awards that do not ultimately vest, except for awards where vesting is conditional upon a market condition, which are treated as vesting irrespective of whether or not the market condition is satisfied provided that all other performance and/or service conditions are satisfied.
-For those share-based payment arrangements that have non-market performance conditions, the amount recognised as an expense is reflected to the number of equity instruments for which the related services and non-market performance conditions are expected to be met, such that the amount ultimately recognised is based on the number of equity instruments that meet the related services and non-market performance and non-market performance conditions are the related services and non-market performance of equity instruments that meet the related services and non-market performance and non-market performance conditions are expected to be met, such that the amount ultimately recognised is based on the number of equity instruments that meet the related services and non-market performance conditions are expected to be met, such that the amount ultimately recognised is based on the number of equity instruments that meet the related services and non-market performance conditions are expected to be met.
+For those share-based payment arrangements that have non-market performance conditions, the amount recognised as an expense is reflected to the number of equity instruments for which the related services and non-market performance conditions are expected to be met, such that the amount ultimately recognised is based on the number of equity instruments that meet the related services and non-market performance conditions at the vesting date.